First time filing taxes: Here’s what to expect

 Each year, millions of people will file their taxes.
 For many of them it will be their first time filing taxes.
 Some find the process a breeze while others find it intimidating.
 Don’t sweat it.
 H&R Block is here to help ease your worry with a few tax tips for filing taxes for the first time and help you get the best possible outcome.

-Filing requirements depend on a combination of circumstances, including filing status, income and age.
-Taxpayers who aren’t sure if they have to file a return can answer an online IRS quiz, but must know their filing status, federal income tax withheld and gross income.
+Did you know that you aren’t required to file taxes if your income is below a certain limit?
+The minimum income to file taxes will change based on a combination of circumstances, including filing status, income, and age.
+Taxpayers who aren’t sure if they have to file a return can answer an online IRS quiz, but must know their filing status, federal income tax withheld, and gross income.

-Generally, taxpayers must file if their gross income exceeds $10,350 for single filers or $20,700 for married couples filing jointly.
-However, if a taxpayer is a dependent of another taxpayer, the dependent will have a lower filing requirement that could kick in as low as $1,050 in unearned income or $6,300 for earned income.
+Generally, taxpayers must file if their gross income exceeds the minimum.
+However, if a taxpayer is a dependent of another taxpayer, the dependent will have a lower filing requirement that could kick in as low as $1,100 in unearned income or $12,400 for earned income for tax year 2020.

 #2 When a taxpayer SHOULD file

 Anyone earning income should consider filing a return, even if the IRS does not require them to file.
 Workers who are not required to file a tax return because their income is below their filing threshold should file a return to get a refund of all taxes withheld and/or to claim other tax benefits, such as the earned income tax credit.
-One in five eligible taxpayers do not claim this credit, which averages $2,482 per taxpayer.
 Millions of workers miss this credit because they are not required, and decline, to file.